sitespeedio/sitespeed.io/docs/_posts/2016-12-14-friendly-url-names.md

 ## Important bug fixes
 * Running multiple URLs in WebPageTest failed because of a "feature" in the WebPageTest NodeJS API where options in s are change to ms.

-* Disable ipv6 for Firefox in Docker to make the tests run at normal speed.
+* Disable ipv6 for Firefox in Docker to make the tests run at normal speed on OS X.

 * The entries in the HAR using Chrome for sites using HTTP/2 could sometimes be in slightly wrong order.